Is Shared Ownership a Good Idea For First Time Buyers?

 The shared ownership scheme comes with a number of advantages for certain buyers.
 Let’s run through the main advantages that make the shared ownership scheme attractive to first-time buyers in particular:

-- You are more likely to be approved for a shared ownership mortgage than a traditional mortgage because the amount you need to borrow is generally lower.
+- You are more likely to be approved for a shared ownership mortgage than a traditional mortgage because the amount you need is generally lower

 - It can sometimes work out cheaper than renting.
 The rent that you do pay is generally at a lower rate than would normally be charged on the open market.

-- You may be able to purchase a bigger house or live in a more desirable area than you would have been able to afford if you were buying outright.
+- You may be bale to purchase a bigger house or live in a more desirable area than you would have been able to afford if you were buying outright

 Shared ownership disadvantages